pragmatux/mkos/mkos.1.md

 *PACKAGE_NAME*...
 :	Names of the packages to include in the output repository.
 	Dependencies of the named packages, computed recursively, are included as well.
-The default is device-$arch, where $arch is the debian architecture of the build machine given by `dpkg-architecture`(1).
+The default is `device-$arch`, where `$arch` is the debian architecture of the build machine given by `dpkg-architecture`(1).
+The default is overridable from wrapper scripts via the environment variable `MKOS_DEFAULT_PACKAGES`.

 --create-directory *DIRNAME*, -d *DIRNAME*:
 :	Create the operating filesystem in the directory *DIRNAME*.